|

 REPAINTING PAINTED CABINETS (FOR A PROFESSIONAL FINISH!)

-I am putting the steps for repainting paint ed kitchen cabinets in the order that WE completed them.
-So for instance, you will find that
+I am putting the steps for repainting painted kitchen cabinets in the order that WE completed them.

 1. First step, remove cabinet doors.